Unsold homes: why no one is buying your house

 This is by far the most common problem and is partly a function of how the estate agency market works.

-Agents are often competing to sell the property and may pitch an ambitious price in order to get the instruction.
+Agents are often competing to sell the property and may pitch an ambitious price to get the instruction.

 Martin McCreath, regional managing director for Your Move estate agents adds: “A property has its best chance of selling within the first six weeks of it being on the market.